Driver for communication with Siemens PLCs

 1.4.2 Linux machines

-If there is no RexCore runtime module installed on your target device, install it first using the Getting started guide of the REXYGEN system for the given platform, e.g. [2].
+If there is no RexCore runtime module installed on your target device, install it first using the Getting started guide of the REXYGEN system [2].
+The installation encompasses all essential drivers, including S7Drv.

 Debian: